cym13/cym13.github.io/source/cracking_phobos_uuid.rst

 are combined to produce *y*. *y* is composed of the most significant bit of *index* and all bits from *next* except its most significant one.

-Each time a new number is outputed, both of these processes go one step to the left, walking the state array in reverse order.
+Each time a new number is outputted, both of these processes go one step to the left, walking the state array in reverse order.
 After *n* iterations it loops back to the end of the array.